FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 * Reference(s) from a scientific or professional journal, or professional society
 * Fully expanded abbreviations

 When submitting to the CRS, a request can have one of the sixteen possible statuses ('New', 'Draft', 'Accepted', 'Under Authoring', 'Ready for Release', 'In Inception', 'Clarification Needed', 'Pending Internal Input', 'On Hold', 'Forwarded', 'Withdrawn', 'Rejected', 'Completed', 'Appeal','Appeal rejected', 'In Appeal Clarification').
-Within CRS, submitters are notifeid when a status has been changed.
+Within CRS, submitters are notified when a status has been changed.

-More information can be found [here](https://www.snomed.org/snomed-ct/change-or-add).
+More information can be found [here](https://www.snomed.org/snomed-ct/change-or-add) and in this [guide](https://www.snomed.org/SNOMED/media/SNOMED/documents/Version-8-0-CRS-Customer-Guidance-20191024.pdf).

-### Request via Github with explicit guidelines
+### Request via GitHub with explicit guidelines

 **Example ontology:**
 [OBI - Ontology for Biomedical Investigations](http://obi-ontology.org/)